 Arthur immediately became active in victim advocacy in his community after experiencing many roadblocks in his struggle to access services for his grandchild.
 He served on a parent advisory committee for special needs children for 2 years with the local school district.
-He served on the board of directors of Manitoba Organization of Victim Advocates for three years, and was instrumental in collaborating with a local service agency to find an appropriate meeting place for victim support gatherings.
+He served on the board of directors of Manitoba Organization of Victim Assistance for three years, and was instrumental in collaborating with a local service agency to find an appropriate meeting place for victim support gatherings.

-Arthur has served on the organizing committee for National Victims of Crime Awareness Week for the past two years.
+Arthur has served on the organizing committee for National Victims of Crime Awareness Week for the past five years.
 He is a committed advocate for enhancing services for victims of crime.
 Arthur is also very active in his church community, seeking support from his peers to guide him through this life changing experience.
 He also serves in several volunteer capacities in his local community.
 He has a deep desire to pay it forward, for those that are to follow.